©Arlene R. Taylor PhD

 And so it went.
-As the family members concentrated on their differences, each side feared the worst, not the least of which was that their unique heritages would disappear.
+As the family members concentrated on their differences, each side feared the worst, not the least being that their unique heritages would disappear.

 “And we can spend time with each family separately,” added Teresa.
-“Except for the wedding, they don’t have to be in each other’s pockets.”
+“Apart from the wedding, they don’t have to be in each other’s pockets.”
 And so the date was set.
-The prospective bride and groom were excited.
-Their respective families were not.
+The prospective bride and groom were excited; their respective families, not so much.

 The July wedding day dawned warm and wonderful.
-The ceremony was set for 7 o’clock in the evening.
-By then the temperature had reached triple digits (in Fahrenheit).
-Inside the tiny non-denominational chapel, however, the atmosphere was frosty.
-It had nothing to do with air conditioning.
-There was none.
-But there was a definite chill in the air as family members were exceedingly careful to sit on the correct side of the center aisle.
+The ceremony, set for 7 o’clock in the evening, was attended by triple digit (Fahrenheit) temperatures.
+However, inside the tiny non-denominational chapel, the frosty atmosphere had nothing to do with air conditioning: there was none.
+But a definite chill lingered in the air as family members were exceedingly careful to sit on the correct side of the center aisle.

 Some of Teresa’s relatives showed up in traditional Portuguese costumes.
 Regardless of its appropriateness for the season, a number of Leejan’s family wore clothing obviously aligned with life in the Arctic Circle.
 A few polite nods were exchanged across the aisle, and that was about it.
 The only sounds came from the wheezing organ, sniffling from the aunties, and clearing of throats from the uncles.

 There were the usual wedding-ceremony glitches.
-It was so warm that the rose petals stuck to the little flower girl’s fingers until the ring bearer, her 4-year-old twin, upended the basket to “get the petals moving,” as he put it.
+It was so warm that the rose petals stuck to the little flower girl’s fingers until the ring bearer, her 4-year-old twin, upended the basket to, as he put it, “get the petals moving.”
 Some of the 18-inch narrow tapers were drooping to the point that the coordinator decided to forgo lighting them.
-Admittedly the service with its music and readings and admonitions dragged.
+Admittedly, the service—with its music and readings and admonitions—dragged.
 As the cleric droned on, the twins sat down on the floor beside the wedding couple and fell fast asleep.
-The air became so close that a groomsman tried to open a window.
+The warm air became so heavy that a groomsman tried to open a window.
 No success.

-At the traditional moment in the ceremony, the bride turned to hand her bouquet to the matron-of-honor, mother of the twins and four months pregnant with a brother or sister.
+At the traditional moment in the ceremony, the bride turned to hand her bouquet to the matron-of-honor, also the mother of the twins and four months pregnant.
 Instead of taking the bouquet, however, the matron-of-honor moaned softly and lurched sideways, her eyes rolling back in her head.
-The first bridesmaid, not expecting 147 pounds to topple against her, sagged precariously against the second bridesmaid.
-A bit wobbly to begin with, what with nerves and 5-inch platform spikes, the line on the bride’s side collapsed.
+The first bridesmaid, not anticipating the 147 pounds, sagged precariously against the second bridesmaid.
+A bit wobbly anyway—what with nerves and 5-inch platform spikes—the line on the bride’s side collapsed.
 In slow motion, one on top of the other, the matron-of-honor and two bridesmaids went down like dominoes, creating a jumble of pastel dresses, missing shoes, and scattered bouquets.

-“Funny, funny, funny,” she gasped between giggles pointing here and there.
+“Funny, funny, funny,” she gasped between giggles, pointing here and there.
 “Too funny, funny, funny!”
-Her twin joined in and soon both children were screaming with laughter.
+Her twin joined in and soon both children were squealing with laughter.

 “Stop it, you two,” hissed a family member.
 “It’s not funny.
 Stop laughing right now!”

-When everyone in the bridal party had been righted, notwithstanding missing shoes, sodden and crumpled clothing, and crumpled posies, the cleric took one of the most salient actions of his entire career.
-Retrieving the rings from the tiny white-satin cushion, he raised his voice above the noise and said, “I pronounce you two married!”
-And then he made sure that Leejan and Theresa got the right rings on the correct fingers.
+When everyone in the bridal party had been righted--notwithstanding missing shoes, sodden and crumpled clothing, and crumpled posies—the cleric took one of the most salient actions of his entire career.
+Retrieving the rings from the tiny white-satin cushion, he made sure that Leejan and Teresa got the right rings on the correct fingers.
+Then he raised his voice above the noise.
+“I pronounce you two married!”

 But something wonderful happened to the atmosphere between the chapel and the reception tent.
 Where there had been cool nods and formal handshakes, now smiles and conversation flowed.
 Guests from both sides of the aisle were chuckling and slapping each other on the back.
 It was hard to tell who belonged to which family system, except for those garbed in traditional dress.

 A decade later the bride and groom are going strong, and people from both sides of the aisle have actually become good friends.
-At family gatherings, especially when the story of the wedding is retold (the three tri-lingual children never seem to tire of hearing it) Leejan and Teresa often look at each other and smile, or wink, or nod in unspoken agreement.
-And sometimes they’d even mouth the words: It can happen...unity in diversity.
-It had happened for them.
+At family gatherings, especially when the story of the wedding is retold--the tri-lingual children never tired of hearing it—Leejan and Teresa often look at each other and smile, or wink, or nod in unspoken agreement.